 Paul is an avid sports fan and gets invited regularly to perform the anthem for the Boston Celtics.
 He has also performed at six All-Ireland Finals, and at many international rugby games.
 He was hugely honoured to be the official voice on “Ireland’s Call” for the Rugby World Cup in 2011.

-Despite 2020 being a catastrophic year for many in the music and entertainment business, Paul will be releasing his latest album with full orchestra this autumn (What I Did for Love).
-This album promises to showcase Paul in his best light, in what will be his most crossover album to date.
+Despite 2020 being a catastrophic year for many in the music and entertainment business, Paul released his latest album with a full 65 piece orchestra (What I Did for Love).
+The album showcases Paul in his best light.
+What I Did For Love is his most crossover album to date and debuted in the top ten IMRO charts and no.1 on iTunes.
 This proves that even with a world pandemic, Paul Byrom will continue to perform – and plans to do so for the next 25 years!!